Pan-Africanism: Decolonisation and power

 In April 1958, Nkrumah hosted the first All-African Peoples' Conference (AAPC) in Accra, Ghana.
 This conference invited delegates of political movements as well as major political leaders.
 With the exception of South Africa, all independent states of the African continent attended: Egypt, Ethiopia, Ghana, Liberia, Libya, Morocco, Tunisia, and Sudan.
 This conference signified a monumental event in the pan-African movement, as it revealed a political and social union between those considered Arabic states and the black African regions.
 Furthermore, the conference espoused a common African Nationalist identity of unity and anti-Imperialism throughout the states.
 Frantz Fanon, journalist, freedom fighter and a member of the Algerian FLN party attended the conference as a delegate for Algeria.

-Considering the armed struggle of the FLN against French colonial rule, the conference attendees agreed to support the struggle of those states under colonial oppression.
+Considering the armed struggle of the FLN against French colonial rule, the Conference attendees agreed to support the struggle of those States under colonial oppression.
 This encouraged the commitment of direct involvement in the "emancipation of the Continent; thus, a fight against colonial pressures on South Africa was declared and the full support of the FLN struggle in Algeria, against French colonial rule".
 Tom Mboya, a Kenyan trade unionist and anti-colonial activist, also attended this conference.
 This visit inspired him to increase the pace of political activity aimed at agitating for Kenya's independence.

 In the following years, the Accra Conference also marked the establishment of a new foreign policy of non-alignment between the US and USSR, as well as the will to establish an "African Identity" in global affairs by advocating unity between the African States on international relations.
 "This would be based on the Bandung Declaration, the Charter of the UN and on loyalty to UN decisions."

-In 1959, Nkrumah, President Sékou Touré of Guinea and President William Tubman of Liberia met at Sanniquellie and signed the Sanniquellie Declaration outlining the principles for the achievement of the unity of Independent African States, whilst maintaining a national identity and autonomous constitutional structure.
+In 1959, Nkrumah, President Sékou Touré of Guinea and President William Tubman of Liberia met at Sanniquellie and signed the Sanniquellie Declaration outlining the principles for the achievement of the unity of Independent African States whilst maintaining a national identity and autonomous constitutional structure.
 The Declaration called for a revised understanding of Pan-Africanism and the uniting of the independent states.

 In 1960, the second All-African Peoples' Conference was held in Addis Ababa, Ethiopia.
 The membership of the All-African Peoples' Organisation (AAPO) had increased with the inclusion of the "Algerian Provisional Government (as they had not yet won independence), Cameroun, Guinea, Nigeria, Somalia and the United Arab Republic".
 The Conference highlighted diverging ideologies within the movement, as Nkrumah's call for a political and economic union between the Independent African States gained little agreement.
-From 1960 onwards, these disagreements gave rise to two rival factions within the pan-African movement: the Casablanca Bloc and the Brazzaville Bloc.
+The disagreements following 1960 gave rise to two rival factions within the pan-African movement: the Casablanca Bloc and the Brazzaville Bloc.